 Three of CU's 19 recruits from last February did not qualify per NCAA standards and were thus not able to join the program: QB Josh Moten, DT Edward Nuckols and OL Shaun Simon.
 All could still wind up as Buffaloes, but need to go the junior college route first to do so.
 CU did add WR Will Jefferson as a scholarship recruit just prior to the start of fall camp (literally, he signed two days before).
-Three freshmen have cracked the two-deep in the first depth chart of the season, Jefferson, DT Nate Bonsu and DE Forrest West.
-DE Nick Kasa might have been in position to had he not suffered a knee injury midway through camp.
-PK/P Zach Grossnickle is running third at punter entering the season, but it is likely he will be ticketed for a redshirt season along with the other 13 members of the class.
-Kasa is rehabbing the injury at present without undergoing surgery; a decision on if he will have it will depend on his progress.
+Three freshmen cracked the two-deep in the first depth chart of the season, Jefferson, DT Nate Bonsu and DE Forrest West.
+DE Nick Kasa recently joined that trio in the two-deep after returning for the West Virginia game from a knee injury he suffered midway through camp.